Substra/substra-documentation/docs/source/documentation/concepts.rst

 For the first task of the compute plan that uses a given algo, Substra needs to build the Docker image and create the Docker container.
 This may take from a few minutes to an hour (or more), depending on the Docker image.

-For the following tasks that use the same algo, or a different algo with the same Docker image, Substra does not need to rebuild the image, resulting in a smaller execution time.
+For the tasks in the same compute plan that use either the same algo, or a different algo with the same Docker image, Substra does not need to rebuild the image, so the task execution is faster.

 To check how large the Docker image is and how long it takes to build, you can build it locally with `docker build .`.
 For hints on how to make the Docker image smaller and faster to build, see the `Docker documentation <https://docs.docker.com/develop/develop-images/dockerfile_best-practices/>`_.